Best Scuba Diving Destinations in Hawaii

 For scuba diving in the popular Oahu, Maui and other islands, you can get away with the 3mm neoprene full wetsuit, tanks, and regulators.
 If you visit during the winters, you may want to come with the 5mm full wetsuits.

 Most equipment is also available for hire or purchase through local shops.
 Hawaii has a booming scuba diving industry and plenty of businesses supply divers with the necessary gear.
+If you bring the whole family then you will also not have any problems finding shops to rent or buy snorkeling or diving gear for your children!

 Is it dangerous to dive in Hawaii?